Richard J. Donovan Correctional Facility (RJD)

 Bakery/Shoe Factory/Laundry – CALPIA operates a full functioning bakery which produces 9,760 loaves of wheat bread daily.
 The shoe factory produces 1,000 pairs of shoes daily.
 Laundry provides service for VA hospitals and local prisons.
 CALPIA also employees inmates in maintenance, warehouse, and also implemented the Health Care Facility Maintenance program.
 Over 200 inmates are employed and learn job skills through CALPIA Enterprises at RJDCF.

 Institution Details and Programs

-The Institutional Hearing Program (IHP) at the RJDCF is designed to prepare inmates, who are illegal immigrants, for release to the United States Department of Homeland Security's custody and return to their country of origin.
+The Institution Hearing Program (IHP) at R. J. Donovan is designed to prepare inmates who are illegal immigrants for release to USINS custody and the return to their native lands.

 Participants in the substance abuse treatment (SAT) program are provided intensive substance abuse treatment and support during incarceration and parole.

 Religious services are provided for inmates of all denominations.
 This includes but not limited to; Catholic, Protestant, Muslim, Jewish and Native American services.
 Currently, there are approximately 600 volunteers who are actively involved with rehabilitative and religious programs Kairos, Celebrate Recovery, Ramadan, Bible College, High Holy Days, Alternatives to Violence, Criminal Gangs Anonymous Alcoholics and Narcotics Anonymous and RAPHA.